Forward from the Author

 Riding bikes through a field, he grabbed my wrist

-and marched me into the canopy where trees
+and marched me into the canopy of trees that slumbered and stooped.

 I didn't want to lay down among the marshy,